chrisdunnname/esphome-p4-86-panel-eth-2ro-lvgl/README.md

 # OTA Updates
+- An OTA page is configured but there is a current issue in ESPHOME 2025.10 for OTA over wifi.
+I have not tested OTA over Ethernet.

 # Configuration Guidance
 LVGL functions differently to the standard ESPHOME UI.
 Instead of using lambda to construct pages and format them separate to the touch screen configuration, LVGL uses a hierarchical page structure combining the touchscreen and UI elements.